 Angeline & Kirk's pink boots and kilts castle wedding #Real Weddings: Global#brides in glasses#castle#diy cake#fascinator#kilts#new zealand#peacock feathers#plus size#secular#wedding boots#winter Updated Oct 12 2015 (Posted Apr 30 2013) Offbeat Editors Photos by: Shelley Povey Photos by Shelley Povey The Offbeat Bride: Angeline, Registered Nurse Her offbeat partner: Kirk, Insurance Broker Date and location of wedding: Larnach Castle, Dunedin, New Zealand — February 17, 2012 Our offbeat wedding at a glance: Because we held both the ceremony and reception in the beautiful Historic Larnach Castle, Kirk couldn't resist honoring his Scottish heritage and wearing a kilt.
 My hot pink patent leather Doc Martens boots (along with my general love of all things pink) was also my inspiration for much of the wedding.
 The bridal boutique helped me stamp some personality onto my dress by adding pink around the waistline, and adding a few metres of pink satin around the hem of the dress.
 I also wore my pink Docs and stripe-y socks with the dress, naturally.
 Tell us about the ceremony: Neither of us are religious or particularly traditional, but we did want a personalized ceremony.
 Our celebrant started by introducing our bridesmaids and groomsmen, and the important roles they had played in our lives.
 She then told our love story (including how we sat up one night formulating our survival plan for a zombie apocalypse).
 Kirk and I had met online, and on our wedding day, we celebrated our seven-year anniversary.
 My favorite moment: My dad died suddenly when I was nine years old, so my amazing stepfather and mum walked me down the aisle.
 I still really wanted my dad to be a part of the day, so I tied his wedding ring into my dress, so that he was a part of walking me down the aisle.
 My funniest moment: Kirk's parents were married 33 years ago, and on their wedding day, for some reason, the minister never told Kirk's dad to kiss his bride after the vows.
 We conspired with our celebrant to invite Kirk's parents up after we kissed.
 Kirk's dad was then asked to finally kiss his bride after all these years!
 They had the biggest smooch ever, dip included, and everyone was in hysterics.
 My advice for Offbeat Brides: Remember why you're there.
 Try to forget all the drama, stress, and unimportant things that happen, and remember the reasons you are with your partner and how much it means to you both.
 Care to share a few vendor/shopping links?
 Photography: Shelley Povey Dress (and a group of women who know how to make a plus-sized girl feel sexy): House of Kavina Florist: Joelene at Estelle Flowers Custom-made necklaces and earrings: La'Bella Jewelry Boots: Doc Martens Enough talk — show me the wedding porn!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo PREVIOUS New Seattle wedding venue we're freaking out about (opening July 2013) NEXT A retro red and teal wedding that fits us like a glove Show/Hide comments [ 2 ] It looks a gorgeous wedding!
 Love the bright pink and the idea of tying your dads ring to your dress, great idea.
 Love the belated kiss too!
 Reply Yay another NZ wedding!
 Congratulations 😀 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.